Hal Lindes

-Hal Andrew Lindes is an American–English guitarist and film score composer.
+Hal Lindes (born 30 June 1953 in Monterey, California) is an American guitarist and film score composer best known for his time as a member of Dire Straits from 1980 until late 1984.

+Early life and career

-In 1979, he played guitar with the new wave group Darling.
+Lindes was born in Monterey, California, went to high school in Washington, D.C., and attended Maryland University.
+He moved to London in 1975.
+In 1979, Lindes played guitar with the new wave group Darling.
 Signed to Charisma Records, they released the single "Do You Wanna" (written by Lindes) and published the album Put It Down To Experience the same year, before breaking up.

-Lindes is best known for his work as a full-time member of British rock band Dire Straits from 1980 until 1985.
+At the time of being asked to join Dire Straits, Al Kooper was producing Lindes at Basing Street Studios in London with Herbie Flowers on bass, Brad Bradbury of the Specials on drums, Kooper on keyboards and Lindes on guitar and vocals.

-Dire Straits (1980–1985)
+Dire Straits (1980–1984)

-Lindes became a full-time member of Dire Straits at the end of 1980, shortly after the release of the group's third album, Making Movies.
+Lindes became a full-time member of Dire Straits in 1980, before the release of the group's third album, Making Movies.
 He replaced original co-founding member and rhythm guitarist David Knopfler.
 Lindes toured with Dire Straits while they were promoting Making Movies and remained with the band while they recorded their fourth album, 1982's Love Over Gold.
 Lindes was also with the band for the EP titled ExtendedancEPlay released in early 1983, which included the hit single “Twisting by the Pool”.